Brybbinnn/REIR/S3/readme.txt

  *  classmates, and friends) and attribute them by name.
  **********************************************************************/

-help from Konráð
+Help with understanding the assignment better came from Konráð

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/

-running my code :,(